This is CNN+: How a plus sign was created using the iconic cable news brand’s logo look

 The logo released July 19, 2021, not surprisingly, uses the main CNN logo but adds a “plus” symbol (some early reports about the service spelled out the word “Plus”).

 The “+” branding is a favorite of streaming providers — think “Disney+,” “Discovery+,” “AMC+,” “Paramount+” and “Apple TV+” — which has the advantage of nearly instant consumer recognition of what the service is but also leads to a cluttered landscape of “pluses.”

 — TVNewsMix (@TVNewsMix) July 19, 2021

-CNN at least made an effort to make its plus sign look a bit unique by echoing the two interlocking lines found its primary logo to form a plus sign with a different take, especially near the center.
+CNN at least made an effort to make its plus sign look a bit unique by echoing the two lines approach found its primary logo to form a plus sign with a different take, especially near the center.